yash04747/docs/docs/core-fields/button-set.md

 # Button Set

 The button set gives you a button bar to set options.
-It can be useful when you want to group a number of options together in a more advanced radio or checkbox (multi argument, see blow).
+It can be useful when you want to group a number of options together in a more advanced radio or checkbox (multi argument, see below).

 <span style="display:block;text-align:center">![](./img/button_set.png)</span>